the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

 ## Product Records

 A product is a distinct piece of software or equipment.
 Products may have more than one version or edition, which may provide different features.
-For more information about editions (versions or models of a product), see the ["Instances"](#instances) section.
+For more information about editions (versions or models of a product), see the ["Editions"](#editions) section.

 All products in the Unified Listing have the following common fields: